A Little Prep Goes a Long Way

 Preparing for Interior Painting

-- Move small furniture, lamps, and decor away from walls.
-The crew can help with large pieces, but clearing the small items yourself saves time
+Move small furniture, lamps, and decor away from walls.
+The crew can help with large pieces, but clearing the small items yourself saves time.
+Remove wall hangings, mirrors, curtain rods, and switch plate covers.
+Keep hardware in labeled bags so it is easy to reinstall.

-- Clear shelves and countertops in the rooms being painted, especially in kitchens and bathrooms
+Clear shelves and countertops in the rooms being painted, especially in kitchens and bathrooms.
+Ensure the crew has clear access to all rooms, closets, and areas being painted.

 Preparing for Exterior Painting

-- Trim shrubs, hedges, and tree branches back at least 18 inches from the house so the crew can access all surfaces
+Trim shrubs, hedges, and tree branches back at least 18 inches from the house so the crew can access all surfaces.
+Move outdoor furniture, grills, planters, and garden tools away from the house perimeter.

 What the Crew Handles